Can Essential Oils Help with Seasonal Allergies?

 - Peppermint will help to open those stuffed nasal passages and can reduce headaches.

-- Lavendar is a natural antihistamine, anti-inflammatory and very calming.
+- Lavender is a natural antihistamine, anti-inflammatory and very calming.
 It can help reduce irritation and relax your breathing.

 - Lemon improves immunity, relieves respiratory issues, is antibacterial and relieves respiratory inflammation.